-Fiscal Service Aids Savings Bonds Owners in Puerto Rico Affected by Severe Storm and Flooding; One-year minimum holding period waived
+Fiscal Service Aids Savings Bonds Owners in Virginia Affected by Hurricane Matthew; One-year minimum holding period waived

 FOR IMMEDIATE RELEASE

-WASHINGTON, D.C. -- The U.S. Department of the Treasury, Bureau of the Fiscal Service, announced it would expedite replacement of lost or destroyed paper U.S. Savings Bonds, and waive the normal one-year minimum holding period for savings bonds to assist survivors of severe storm and flooding in the Puerto Rico county of Arecibo (Municipio) during the period of September 13, 2020.
+WASHINGTON, D.C. -- The U.S. Department of the Treasury, Bureau of the Fiscal Service, announced it would expedite replacement of lost or destroyed paper U.S. Savings Bonds, and waive the normal one-year minimum holding period for savings bonds to assist survivors of Hurricane Matthew in the Virginia counties of Chesapeake, Hampton, Newport News, Norfolk, Portsmouth, Suffolk, and Virginia Beach during the period of October 7, 2016.

 A TreasuryDirect account holder in, or evacuated from, one of the affected counties can request a waiver of the minimum one-year holding period for savings bonds by sending an e-mail from within their account, briefly explaining the circumstances.
 Local financial institutions are permitted to redeem paper savings bonds that are less than one-year old for bond owners affected by the disaster.
 Many financial institutions serve as paying agents for savings bonds.